Want to know what is a Docker container? Find out everything you need to know in this article with easy-to-understand language.

 Since Docker is a containerization platform, it’s important that you understand the history behind containerization.

-History Before Containerization
+The History Before Containerization

 Before containerization came into the picture, the leading way to isolate, organize applications and their dependencies was to place each and every application in its own virtual machine.
-These machines run multiple applications on the same physical hardware, and this process is nothing but Virtualization.
+These machines run multiple applications on the same physical hardware, and this process is nothing but virtualization.

 But virtualization had few drawbacks such as the virtual machines were bulky in size.
 Running multiple virtual machines lead to unstable performance.
 Boot up process would usually take a long time and VM’s would not solve the problems like portability, software updates, or continuous integration and continuous delivery.

-These drawbacks led to the emergence of a new technique called Containerization.
+These drawbacks led to the emergence of a new technique called containerization.

-Containerization is a type of Virtualization which brings virtualization to the operating system level.
-While Virtualization brings abstraction to the hardware, Containerization brings abstraction to the operating system.
+Containerization is a type of virtualization which brings virtualization to the operating system level.
+While virtualization brings abstraction to the hardware, containerization brings abstraction to the operating system.

 Containers vs Virtual Machines